 There are 10 MPOs and regional planning agencies in Massachusetts in addition to 3 regions in the State that function as MPOs.
 MassDOT's STIP therefore draws upon 13 TIPs as well as the statewide program.
 The agencies coordinate activities to ensure that they are all following the same schedule.
 The MPOs use a five-year time horizon for the TIPs to match the State's update cycle.
-MassDOT updates its STIP and Capital Investment Plan (CIP) annually (Figure 2).10
+MassDOT updates its STIP and Capital Investment Plan (CIP) annually (Figure 2: MassDOT and MPOs in Massachusetts use the schedule above to align CIP, STIP, and TIP activities..10